 We remained independent of the company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, which includes the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We are also independent of the SEC Independence Rules.

-Conclusions relating to going concern
+Material uncertainty related to going concern